Planning Ahead for 2017:

 Today we make our last run over the ridge from the Annapolis Valley to the Bay of Fundy.
 It may again possibly be a welcome sight, as coastal temperatures vary from the valley dramatically.

 Historic Annapolis Royal, founded in 1605, is the oldest European settlement in Canada.
-It is our mid-day stop.
 Here it may be interesting to visit a demonstration project, where a tiny portion of the Bay of Fundy’s immense tidal power has been harnessed.
 This is the only such project of its kind in North America.
-There is also an option to do 20+ more kilometres to the Port Royal settlement.
+There is an option here for 20+ more kilometers to the Port Royal settlement.
+At Milford there is an option for relaxing by the lake, swimming, and canoeing.

 |What We Provide:

-– Comprehensive ride guide; all about what you will experience on route, history, culture, trivia -camping facilities -luggage transfer; we will carry your gear, just bike and enjoy the ride! -bike mechanic assistance -sag wagon service –support vehicle available for breakdowns or drives to shorten your day -daily route maps -tour escort; Gary Conrod will be along the route, he has 170,000 kilometres cycling experience, including almost every road in Nova Scotia -shuttle to tour start -return bus transportation from tour end point to Halifax or Yarmouth.
+– Comprehensive ride guide; all about what you will experience on route, history, culture, trivia -camping facilities -luggage transfer; we will carry your gear, just bike and enjoy the ride! -bike mechanic assistance -sag wagon service –support vehicle available for breakdowns or drives to shorten your day -daily route maps -tour escort; Gary Conrod will be along the route, he has 170,000 kilometers cycling experience, including almost every road in Nova Scotia -return bus transportation from tour end point to Wolfville.

 About Our Tours: